khoaxtru20/khoaxtru20.github.io/about.md

 title: About this blog
 ---

-This site was created to display my work.
+I'm designing and writing and filming and creating.
+I thought I'd show you some of what I've done so far.

 ### About the Author

 My name is Khoa Truong.
-I am a rising senior at Northwestern University studying film and computer science.
+I am a senior at Northwestern University studying film and computer science.
 I create experimental digital graphics and films and explore the potential of using technology to tell beautiful, interactive, and compelling stories.
 Some issues of interest: environmental conservation, education, autism research, mental health, non-profits, tech startups.

 Some other things about me: